 Mana is located in a lovingly restored 19th century villa in the heart of Parnell, Auckland, New Zealand.
 The building was purchased in 2017 as a place for healing, compassion and integration.

-The concept for Mana orginated somewhere in the wairua between New Zealand and Fiji.
-Mana is a Fijian word with a variety of meanings - 'power', 'miracle', 'an omen or sign', 'magic' are just some of the translations depending on context.
-In Te Reo Maori, Mana speaks to 'power, authority and respect'.
+The concept for Mana originated somewhere in the wairua between New Zealand and Fiji.
+Mana is a Fijian word with a variety of meanings - 'power', 'miracle', 'an omen or sign' and 'magic' are just some of the translations depending on context.
+In Te Reo Maori, Mana speaks to ' spiritual power, authority and respect'.

 Dr. Ingo Lambrecht

 Dr Ingo Lambrecht is the Clinical Director of Mana Health.
 As a Consultant Clinical Psychologist he brings with him over 20 years of experience as a clinical psychologist and clinical leader in the mental health sector as well as running a successful private practice.
 He is also a mental health advisor for Māori health services.
 His clinical work in the public health sector and his experience in leadership roles provide him with a significant platform from which to support health professionals and organisations through both individual and group supervision.